Particular/docs.particular.net/servicecontrol/plugins/custom-checks.md

 ### Custom check

-A custom check is executed once, when the endpoint host starts.
+A custom check is executed once when the endpoint host starts.
 NServiceBus assembly scanning mechanism detects a class inheriting from `CustomCheck` and creates an instance.
-In check should happen in the constructor and the result should be communicated back using either `ReportPass` or `ReportFailed` methods.
+The check should happen in the constructor and the result should be communicated back using either `ReportPass` or `ReportFailed` methods.

+snippet:CustomCheck

 NOTE: Only the instance of a custom check which has been created by the NServiceBus framework is able to report status.
 The check instances created in user code will not function.

 ### Periodic check

 A periodic check is executed at defined intervals.
-The check happens not in the constructor but in a dedicated `PerformCheck` method which return the check result.
+The check happens not in the constructor but in a dedicated `PerformCheck` method which returns the check result.

+snippet:PeriodicCheck

 ### Resuts